nis65/multiroom/README.md

            -ice_description "ALSA to icecast (flac) via ffmpeg" -content_type 'application/ogg' \
            icecast://source:Hiesh0vahHoh@localhost:8000/alsa.ogg

-Now feed some audio signal to the input port of the HifiBerry-Board (see above) and use the browser on your workstation to listen to stream (provided that you still have some loudspeakers connected):
+Now feed some audio signal to the input port of the HifiBerry-Board (see above) and use the browser on your workstation to listen to stream (provided that you still have some speakers connected):

     http://infinity:8000/alsa.ogg